SSWConsulting/SSW.Rules.Content/rules/do-you-know-how-to-run-a-manual-test-in-microsoft-test-manager/rule.md

 ---
-seoDescription: "Learn to run manual tests efficiently in Microsoft Test Manager and track testing progress with ease."
+seoDescription: Learn to run manual tests efficiently in Microsoft Test Manager and track testing progress with ease.
 type: rule
 title: Do you know how to run a manual test in Microsoft Test Manager?
 uri: do-you-know-how-to-run-a-manual-test-in-microsoft-test-manager